LNT official logo LNT

 leadership logo Leadership and Structure

-Alliant Energy is led by a Board of Directors and a senior management team.
-Key leadership roles typically include a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and various operational heads responsible for different business segments and functions.
-The company operates through its regulated utility subsidiaries, IP&L and WPL, which manage the day-to-day operations within their respective service territories.
+Alliant Energy is led by a Board of Directors and a senior executive management team.
+Key roles typically include Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO), and heads of various operational and functional departments.
+The company operates through its two principal subsidiaries, IP&L and WPL, which are regulated by state utility commissions.

 Top Products and Market Share